Clovis point

 A typical Clovis point is a medium to large lanceolate point with sharp edges, a third of an inch thick, one to two inches wide, and about 4 in long.
 Sides are parallel to convex, and exhibit careful pressure flaking along the blade edge.
-The broadest area is towards the base which is distinctly concave with a concave grooves called "flutes" removed from one or, more commonly, both surfaces of the blade.
+The broadest area is towards the base which is distinctly concave with concave grooves called "flutes" removed from one or, more commonly, both surfaces of the blade.
 The lower edges of the blade and base are ground to dull edges for hafting.
+There is debate about how Clovis points were used.
+Originally it was assumed that they were used in a thrusting spear.
+Later suggestions arose that the points had been used as throwing spears, either as is or with spear thrower (atlatl) which technically would be considered darts, or as a braced weapon (pike).
+It is also possible the points were used in the animal butchering process.

 Around 10,000 years before present, a new type of fluted projectile point called Folsom appeared in archaeological deposits, and Clovis-style points disappeared from the continental United States.
 Most Folsom points are shorter in length than Clovis points and exhibit longer flutes and different pressure flaking patterns.
 This is particularly easy to see when comparing the unfinished preforms of Clovis and Folsom points.
+Analysis of radiocarbon dates suggests that the Haskett Projectile Point is contemporary with Clovis and Folsom points.

-Type Description
+Type description

 Only a few recovered Clovis points are in their original condition.
 Most points were "reworked" to resharpen them or repair damage.
 This can make it difficult to identify which lithic tradition they come from.